Friday 19 April 2019 11:57, UK

 Which Premier League clubs will be playing European football next season - and how many English sides will there be in the Champions League?

-With just nine games of the Premier League season to play, eyes are now turning to qualification for next season's European competitions.
+As we head deeper into The Run In, eyes are now turning to qualification for next season's European competitions.

 Here, we explain what spots are available for Premier League clubs in the Champions League and Europa League, and at what stage they will enter the respective competitions...